 For the Media

-The Wheel is a leading voice for Ireland's charities, community and voluntary organisations and social enterprises.
-With over 1,380 organisations as members, we are by far the largest representative body for this vibrant and diverse sector.
+The Wheel is the leading voice for Ireland's charities, community and voluntary organisations and social enterprises.
+Our membership of 1,600 organisations includes Ireland's best-known charities.

-Our team is available to brief the media on any issue related to Ireland's charity/nonprofit sector, including:
+Our team is available to comment on any issues related to Ireland's nonprofit sector, including:

 - the role and activities of charities, community and voluntary groups and social enterprises;